amobular/OddityAssignment/README.md

 ```

 ## Structure
-The general structure of this project is setup as follows:
+The structure of this project is setup as follows:
 ```
 checkpoints/                Checkpoint files for models (would normally store these in W&B). configs/                    Config files for models (would normally store these in W&B).